svaidyans/Flask/README.md

 ## Desktop Apps
 Another advantage of developing a desktop app with Flask (using package FlaskWebGui) is that it just spawns a new flask server thread with a browser, making the app a [PWA](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps) with just 2 additional lines of code!

-The desktop apps are available in the [dapps](https://github.com/svaidyans/Flask/tree/main/dapps) folder.
+The desktop apps zip file is available in the [dapps](https://github.com/svaidyans/Flask/tree/main/dapps) folder.